 He has stepped back onto the stage in recent years as an ensemble member in Beauty and the Beast, Charlie Davenport in Annie Get Your Gun, and Reuben in Joseph and the Amazing Technicolor Dreamcoat.
 Most recently he sang Silvio in I Pagliacci with Greater Chicago Opera Guild and King Melchior in Amahl and the Night Visitors with North Shore Opera Hour.
 He joined friends for a concert dedicated to Disney & Mozart, has been the Baritone Soloist in Bach's Weinachtsoratorium, Fauré's Requiem, and Britten's Five Mystical Songs, all with Chicago State University, as well as singing the part of Jesus in the Hillert Passion According to St. John with First St. Paul's Lutheran in Chicago, IL.

-A native of Sterling, IL, Nathan W. Brown is a graduate of Illinois Wesleyan University with a Bachelor of Music in Vocal Performance.
+Nathan W. Brown is a graduate of Illinois Wesleyan University with a Bachelor of Music in Vocal Performance.
 Nathan recently returned to the Chicagoland area after living just outside of Nashville, TN, where he served as the Associate Director of Theatre/Resident Music Director for The Renaissance Center.
 During his eight years with The Renaissance Center, Nathan worked on more than 55 productions, including Hello, Dolly!, Anything Goes, A Chorus Line, Cats, Oklahoma!, Annie, The Music Man and Once Upon a Mattress.
 Favorite Directing credits include Into the Woods, Seussical, Jr., Church Basement Ladies, A Year with Frog and Toad, Miracle on 34th Street, A Christmas Carol: The Musical and Disney’s Beauty and the Beast, Jr.

 Nathan has also worked with many regional theatres around the country.
 Favorite Music Directing credits include All Shook Up, Seussical, The Will Rogers Follies, Married Alive!, Forever Plaid and Jekyll & Hyde, at theatres including Bigfork Summer Playhouse (Montana), The Round Barn Theatre at Amish Acres (Indiana), Stage Door Theatre (Florida), Bearcreek Farms Resort (Indiana), Cornwell's Dinner Theatre (Michigan), Houston County Arts Council (Tennessee) and Illinois Wesleyan University (Illinois).
 Most recently, Nathan Co-Directed/Music Directed the Metropolis School of Performing Arts production of Into the Woods, Jr.